dojitha-mirihagalla/EN3150-Pattern-Recognition/README.md

 # ENEN3150 Pattern Recognition
- This is the Machie Module.
-Excersize codes , Test codes , Project codes will be updated
+ This is the Machine Module.
+Exercise codes, Test codes, and Project codes will be updated